Raymark Industries, Inc.

 PCBs and other contaminants from Raymark’s waste continue to present significant risk to fish and other aquatic wildlife in both Ferry Creek and the Housatonic River estuary.
 Groundwater in the area of the former facility is also contaminated with heavy metals, VOCs, and semi-volatile organic compounds; a group of hazardous chemicals that accumulate in sediments and living creatures; PCBs, dioxins, and some pesticides are SVOCs..

 Oysters are cultivated in the Housatonic River estuary near some of Raymark's historic disposal sites, and crabs and clams are also collected by recreational harvesters in this area.
 A current state public health message warns that people can be exposed to site-related contaminants by eating or being in contact with contaminated fish and shellfish from the affected area.

 What's Happening Now?

-NOAA and Co-trustees Government officials acting on behalf of the public when there is injury to, destruction of, loss of, or threat to natural resources. released a Draft Restoration Plan and Environmental Assessment (PDF, 197 pg) to the public on November 12, 2018.
-The preferred restoration project focuses on salt marsh restoration in Stewart B. McKinney National Wildlife Refuge, Great Meadows Marsh Unit.
-We are combining bankruptcy proceeds from the Raymark site with funds from the settlement for the Lordship Point Superfund Site, also in Stratford, and funds from the Housatonic River settlement for more than $1 million for restoration.
-The public is encouraged to review the document and submit comments on the draft restoration plan by December 11, 2018.
+Projects in the plan focus on salt marsh restoration in Stewart B. McKinney National Wildlife Refuge, Great Meadows Marsh Unit.
+We are combining bankruptcy proceeds from the Raymark Industries site with funds from the settlement for the Lordship Point Superfund Site, also in Stratford, plus funds from the Housatonic River settlement to leverage more than $1 million for restoration and Trustee-oversight.
+The Final Plan is available on the DIVER Administrative Record site.